Juuiko/position-book-system/documentation/fullstack-report.md

 ## Frontend Experience and User-Centric Design

 The React-based frontend represents a modern approach to financial interface design that I've developed through understanding how traders interact with position data in real-world environments.
-The tabular visualization system balances information density with accessibility; a design challenge that required iterative refinement to achieve optimal user experience.
+The tabular visualisation system balances information density with accessibility.
+A design challenge that required iterative refinement to achieve optimal user experience.

 Implementing the automatic UI refresh capabilities taught me about the complexity of maintaining data consistency between frontend state and backend systems in real-time environments and React's state management handling.
 This synchronisation challenge highlighted how modern web applications must go beyond traditional request-response patterns to provide the immediate feedback that professional trading environments demand.